A return to play.

 That spark became Broodworks—a name I had quietly registered during the pandemic, not knowing what it was for.
 Now I do.

-Broodworks is a Saturday space.
-It’s a studio/storefront/salon where I can once again tinker, host, and collaborate with old friends and new ones.
+Broodworks is a studio/storefront/salon where I can once again tinker, host, and collaborate with old friends and new ones.
 Taken on with my brother, this space has also become a family affair, one infused with warmth, humor, and shared vision.
 It’s not about selling things.
 It’s about making space for ideas, experiments, and beauty in progress.

-Come by on a Saturday.
+Follow us on Instagram for events, happenings and hours-stop by and say hi.
 You might find us mid-conversation, mid-process, mid-laughter.
-Come by, say hi and stay awhile.
+Come by and stay awhile.